Demographics and Diversity

 How is our region doing?

-Among the under 40 to 59 age bracket, changes were less dramatic and more equal across the genders.
-The 60 to 84 group grew 36% for females and 52% for males.
+Among the age bracket under 60, changes were less dramatic and more equal across the genders.
 The growth rates across the age groups demonstrate that females tend to outlive males.

 Notes about the data